Anwar-Said/pubmed-crawler/README.md

 # output

-The code will produce a csv file under the same directory containing pubmid id, title and abstract of the papers.
+The code will produces a csv file under the same directory containing pubmid id, title and abstract of the papers.